 We know that moving schools can be both daunting and exciting.
 Our transition arrangements allow us to get to know your child before they start in September and for them to feel confident in their new surroundings.
 Our offer consists of the following aspects:

-1) An Initial meeting with all parents upon notice of gaining a place with us.
+1) An initial meeting with all parents upon notice of gaining a place with us.
 We will discuss your child and their interests / needs as well as exploring friendships from primary school.
 For students joining us in September 2022, this meeting is due to take place on the evening of Thursday 28th April.

 2) Primary School Visits are also an essential part of our process.
-Every student is visited at their own school by a member of Bluecoat staff.
+We aim to visit every student at their own school by a member of Bluecoat staff.
 This gives the opportunity for students to ask questions and discuss any concerns before their transition days and for staff to meet with their primary teachers.

-3) A ‘Welcome Meeting’ for all parents.
+4) A ‘Welcome Meeting’ for all parents.
 We will invite all parents to join us to learn more about how best to support your child’s immediate transition to us, deal with details around uniform and our high expectations of/for parents and children.
 For students joining us in September 2022, this meeting is due to take place on the evening of Thursday 30th June.

 6) A full induction in September.
-During the first few days at the Academy the students will learn a lot about routines and expectations that will set them up to flourish across the next 5 or 7 years at Bluecoat Trent.
+During the first few days at the Academy the students will learn a lot about routines and expectations that will set them up to flourish across the next 5 years at Bluecoat Trent.

 7) A different curriculum with ‘Enrichment’.
 All of our Year 7 students take part in the Enrichment Programme on a Thursday afternoon.
 This means that for either 1 or 2 hours each week students take part in a range of activities that they have selected, from sport, the arts, craft, study or STEM.
 We make sure that they have specialist staff, facilities and support to not just experience the tasks, but develop belief in themselves as learners and belief in the friendships that they make to support them on their way.